Current Graduate Students

 Graduate students who wish to conduct their master's thesis or dissertation in the IMPACT lab may use data from one of our completed/ongoing projects, or may develop a new project and collect their own data.
 See below for projects:

-Carol is a first-year student in the clinical psychology doctoral program.
+Carol is a fourth-year student in the clinical psychology doctoral program.
 She graduated from Yale University in 2014 with a BS in psychology.
 Following graduation, she worked for two years as a Research Technician at the VA Boston Healthcare System, assisting with research on military-related PTSD and moral injury.
 Carol is interested in risk and resilience factors across late adolescence and emerging adulthood.
 She is particularly interested in what factors make the transition into college more or less successful for emerging adults, and what universities can do to promote healthy adjustment during that critical transition and throughout college.
+Her Master's Thesis examined outcomes and mechanisms of a peer-led group-based intervention for college students living with mental health challenges.

-Brynn is a second-year student in the clinical psychology doctoral program.
+Brynn is a fifth-year student in the clinical psychology doctoral program.
 She graduated from Boston College in 2012 with a major in psychology with a concentration in clinical work.
 Following graduation, she worked for three years as a Research Coordinator at the Yale University Schizophrenia Neuropharmacology Research Group with a joint appointment at the V.A.
 Connecticut Healthcare System.
 Brynn is interested in the implementation and evaluation of prevention services for at-risk populations during periods of stress, such as the transition into emerging adulthood.
-She is currently researching the effects of social media use on the mental health of college students.
+Her Master's thesis examined the effects of social media use on the mental health of college students, and her dissertation is exploring patterns, predictors, and outcomes of adherence to a mindfulness app in a sample of college students reporting elevated depressive symptoms.

 Current Research Assistants